A History of Gay Charlottesville

 In C-Ville Weekly, J. Tobias Beard provides a thirty-year history of the gay community in Charlottesville, and no matter how much you think you know about it, you’re liable to learn more.
 He talks about Joan Schatzman’s Muldowney’s (the first gay bay in town), the creation of the AIDS Services Group in response to Hospice of the Piedmont’s inability to handle AIDS patients, The Silver Fox (the first openly gay bar in town, which became Triangles, which became Club 216), and this summer’s Charlottesville Pride Festival.
 This is a great read for folks interested in the recent history of Charlottesville.

-2 thoughts on “A History of Gay Charlottesville”
+2 Responses to “A History of Gay Charlottesville”